equinix-labs/terraform-metal-tanzu/README.md

 vsphere_license            = "XXXX-XXXX-XXXX-XXXX-XXXX" #vSphere Standard
 ```

-At present, the VMWare NSX Terraform provider does not have the capability to apply licenses for the NSX-T product, which will also require a Datacenter Advanced license in order to use Tanzu, which can be added via the NSX UI, or [using the NSX API](https://www.vmware.com/support/nsxt/doc/nsxt_20_api.html#Methods.UpdateLicense).
+At present, the VMware NSX Terraform provider does not have the capability to apply licenses for the NSX-T product, which will also require a Datacenter Advanced license in order to use Tanzu, which can be added via the NSX UI, or [using the NSX API](https://www.vmware.com/support/nsxt/doc/nsxt_20_api.html#Methods.UpdateLicense).

 ## Deploying Kubernetes